spring-media/Carlos/README.md

 For these cases, the `conditionedPostProcess` function introduced with `Carlos 0.6` could come helpful.
 The function is available as a protocol extension of the `CacheLevel` protocol and as an operator in the form of `?>>`.

-The `conditionedPostProcess` function takes a `CacheLevel` (or a fetch closure) and a conditioned transformation closure `(key, value) -> Future<ValueType>` as parameters and outputs a decorated `CacheLevel` with the conditional post-processing step embedded in.
+The `conditionedPostProcess` function takes a `CacheLevel` (or a fetch closure) and a conditioned transformer conforming to `ConditionedOneWayTransformer` as parameters and outputs a decorated `CacheLevel` with the conditional post-processing step embedded in.

 ```swift